Marigny Opera House Dance Company

 New Orleans is a flourishing home of the arts.
-Now it will become home to a new dance company dedicated to our proud tradition of music, dancing, and the joy of living.
-On October 24th this year, the Marigny Opera House Dance Company will perform its inaugural weekend, on the stage of the Marigny Opera House.
-Six dancers—three women and three men—will perform a program of world premieres by some of the city’s finest choreographers, and accompanied by New Orleans’s finest musicians.
+Now it is home to a new dance company dedicated to our proud tradition of music, dancing, and the joy of living.
+With its debut in October, 2014, the Marigny Opera House Dance Company has embarked on its inaugural season on the stage of the Marigny Opera House.
+Six dancers—three women and three men—will present three programs of world premieres by some of the city’s finest choreographers, and accompanied by New Orleans’s finest musicians.

 Program One: October 24th-26th, 2014

 Selcouth Liaison - Choreography: Maya Taylor; Music: Acqua Aria, Acqua Terra by Giovanni Solima, performed by Elise Butler-Pinkham, cello, and cello ensemble (Premiere)

 The Fun Police - Choreography: Donna Crump; Music by Donald Surtain, violin, and Oliver Bodie, baritone sax (Premiere)

 Blast – Choreography: Diogo de Lima; Music by Young Fellaz Brass Band (Premiere)